ResearchScientist/Notes-Conversation-Design/Process.md

 - Service sends JSON to DB and  API endpoint via REST, Socket, WebHook
 - Service receives response as text or media and delivers to user's device

+# Visualization

+Since conversations are stateless, that is interlocutors can jump between topics and ignore questions or refuse to give responses, drawing a tree structure which represents linear paths is not representative of real conversations.

+Use graphs only to convey a high level overview.